eecs280staff/tutorials/docs/setup_vscode.md

 ## Compile and Run
 VS Code uses an executable you build at the command line.

-### Compile
-{: .primer-spec-toc-ignore }

-Compile and run your executable at the command line.
+First, compile and run your executable at the command line.
 ```console
 $ touch stats.cpp  # Needed for EECS 280 P1
 $ make main.exe